 Mercury Retrograde in the Signs

 The sign through which Mercury is traveling describes the ways in which we communicate at that time, which of course become more difficult when Mercury is retrograde.
-Also, there are certain associations for each sign which can also be problematical during Mercury retrograde in that sign.
+There are certain associations for each sign which can also be problematic during Mercury retrograde in that sign.

-ARIES Haste makes waste, so slow down.
+ARIES Haste makes waste – slow down.
 Think before speaking, watch your temper and look before you leap.
 Be especially careful around fire (or flammables), heat, sharp objects, weapons, and machinery.